AUBioInformatics22/MuscularDogstrophy/README.md

 ## Practice Data Reports

-Before the sequencing data was received, example data was used to develop the pipeline.
+Before the sequencing data was received, example data was used to develop initial steps of the pipeline.
 #### [Step 1 Practice Report: Initial quality assessment of raw NGS data](practice_reports/STEP_1.md)

 ## References